Danny Wilson (band)

-Danny Wilson was a Scottish pop band formed in Dundee in 1984.
+Danny Wilson were a Scottish pop band formed in Dundee in 1984.
 The band was best known for its 1988 UK number 3 hit single "Mary's Prayer".

 The band served as a launchpad for the career of Gary Clark, who also played in the 1990s bands King L and Transister before becoming a successful songwriter for other artists including Natalie Imbruglia, Liz Phair, Nick Carter, k.d. lang and former Spice Girls Melanie C and Emma Bunton.
 Other former members of the band have played in Simple Minds, Deacon Blue and Swiss Family Orbison.